eldriclim/togather-backend/README.md

 Togather is a mobile application that encourages social interaction between people during gatherings.

-This repo serves as the backend for [Togather](https://github.com/cjianhui/togather/).
+This repo serves as the backend for [Togather](https://github.com/cjianhui/togather/), powered by Express, Socket.io and MongoDB.

 ## Requirements